Sunday, December 29, 2019

 THE STORY OF RUTH

-It appears that God graciously overlooked and reversed the curse on Moabites for her sake.
+God graciously overlooked and reversed the curse on the Moabites for her sake.
 One may argue that the curse was to follow the male lineage but this argument fails.
 Ruth had the blood of the cursed Moabites running in her veins!
 God had to reverse the curse to permit her into the assembly of God’s people.
 She, like us, was not deserving of God’s grace!
 The Bible teaches in Ephesians 2:8-9 “For by grace you have been saved through faith, and that not of yourselves; it is the gift of God, 9 not of works, lest anyone should boast.”

 Choices do have consequences...